France Rattled By Gruesome Terror Attacks and Second COVID Lockdown

 “The Islamic State is hoping to take advantage of the ‘paralysis’ of Western countries to reestablish its operational capacities in the area and incite its followers to plan and prepare attacks in Western countries,” he said.

-On Thursday night, a vigil was held outside the illuminated basilica, where locals gathered to honor the three victims who died there.
+On Thursday night, a vigil was held outside the illuminated basilica in Nice, where locals gathered to honor the three victims who died there.

 “I came here to prove that not all young Muslims are like that,” Mohamed Gouasmi, 28, told L’Express.
 “In my religion, to kill a human being is to kill all of humanity.”